epics-containers/epics-containers.github.io/docs/tutorials/setup_k8s.rst

 Install kubectl
 ~~~~~~~~~~~~~~~

 Kubectl is the command line tool for interacting with your cluster.
-If you
-have a separate workstation then you can install it there.
-If you only have one
-machine then server==workstation.

 On the workstation install the binary::